 An important difference between the preseeding methods is the point at which the preconfiguration file is loaded and processed.
 For initrd preseeding this is right at the start of the installation, before the first question is even asked.
 For file preseeding this is after the CD or CD image has been loaded.
 For network preseeding it is only after the network has been configured.

-In order to avoid the questions that would normally appear before the preseeding occurs, you can start the installer in “auto” mode.
+In order to easily avoid the questions that would normally appear before the preseeding occurs, you can start the installer in “auto” mode.
 This delays questions that would normally be asked too early for preseeding (i.e. language, country and keyboard selection) until after the network comes up, thus allowing them to be preseeded.
 It also runs the installation at critical priority, which avoids many unimportant questions.
 See Section B.2.3, “Auto mode” for details.